gristmill/jquery-popbox/README.md

 # jQuery PopBox

-jQuery PopBox is a simple balloon UI element inspired by High Rise.
+jQuery PopBox is a simple balloon UI element inspired by 37Signals's Highrise CRM.

 # Usage
 jQuery PopBox requires a specific HTML structure in order to work.
 There is also a small stylesheet that can be used.